stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

     :linenos:

     @Configuration
-    public class SpringSecurityWebAppConfig extends StormpathWebSecurityAutoConfiguration {}
+    public class SpringSecurityWebAppConfig extends StormpathWebSecurityConfigurerAdapter {}

 Why have this empty file?
 Spring Security expects things to be, well - secured.
 If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway.
-In order to properly hook into the Stormpath Spring Security integration, you need to extend ``StormpathWebSecurityAutoConfiguration`` which itself extends ``WebSecurityConfigurerAdapter``.
+In order to properly hook into the Stormpath Spring Security integration, you need to extend ``StormpathWebSecurityConfigurerAdapter`` which itself extends ``WebSecurityConfigurerAdapter``.

 In this example, we are going to protect a service by requiring group membership with the ``@PreAuthorize`` annotation